Democratic debate highlights: Biden the favored target

 “You’re not electing me to follow.
 You’re electing me to lead.
 And open borders is a right-wing talking point, and frankly I’m disappointed that some folks, including some folks on this stage, have taken the bait,” Castro responded.

 The Texan was the first 2020 candidate to call for decriminalizing illegal crossings on the U.S.-Mexico border, and most of the others have followed.
-Of those onstage on Wednesday, congresswoman Tulsi Gabbard remains undecided on the issue, and Senator Michael Bennet has rejected it outright.
+Of those onstage on Wednesday, congresswoman Tulsi Gabbard of Hawaii remains undecided on the issue, and Senator Michael Bennet of Colorado has rejected it outright.

 “I have guts enough to say his plan doesn’t make sense,” Biden said of Castro.